NOAA Releases 2021-2022 Winter Outlook

 The latest drought monitor, also released Thursday, has parts of Lake County, Illinois; McHenry County; and Dekalb County under severe drought conditions.
 Northern Cook and Kane County are still under moderate drought conditions.

 Today’s outlook from NOAA is showing improving drought conditions or drought conditions ending for northern Illinois this winter.
-Above average rainfall is expected this winter due to a La Niña weather pattern, which is positive news for areas north of Chicago still dealing with drought conditions.READ MORE: Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies
+Above average rainfall is expected this winter due to a La Niña weather pattern, which is positive news for areas north of Chicago still dealing with drought conditions.READ MORE: Halloween Festivities Kicks Off In Western Suburbs This Weekend

 La Niña occurs when cooler than average water temperatures are recorded near the equator in the eastern Pacific Ocean, west of South America (For more on La Niña and its impacts on the Chicago area, click here).